 At AdoptAClassroom.org, we love photos, especially because they are helpful in telling your school’s story.
-Photos can be used to add context and visual interest to your school page, in your fundraising efforts on social media, email, etc., and in thank you notes to your donors.
+Photos can be used to add context and visual interest to your School Profile Page, in your fundraising efforts on social media, email, etc., and in thank you notes to your donors.

 To learn more about how to use photos to help with your school’s fundraising efforts, read on for our recommendations and advice.

 Note: If you share photos with students in them who are clearly identifiable, please make sure you have permission to do so, and please include a photo release form.
 You can download the release form here.
 Need a copy in Spanish?
 Email [email protected] Want to learn how to take good photos that protect student privacy?
 Click here for tips and examples.